Mrs. Zavala's Mission Statement

 8th Grade Scope and Sequence http://salkeiz-cia.orvsd.org/sites/salkeiz-cia.orvsd.org/files/8_CCSS_ELA_Map_2013-14.pdf

-During the 3rd 6 week grading period, students will be looking at both fiction and non-fiction texts - short stories, articles, and novels/books.
+During the school year students will be looking at both fiction and non-fiction texts - short stories, articles, and novels/books.
 Students will be looking for theme/central idea of the text and how it is conveyed through details in the text.
+They will also need to be able to cite evidence from the text when writing so should read certail materials more than once and, if possible, mark the text (focus on claims and evidence).

 Graded areas for writing include: